 There are millions of resources available on the Internet.
 How can music educators choose the best ones for their students?

-The best teaching resources are linked to real-life music, events, and people.
+The best music lesson teaching resources are linked to real-life music, events, and people.
 Such resources are fun and engaging and help students easily understand the lessons.

 MusicTeacherResources provides a wide array of resources to help educators achieve that goal.
 These resources are suitable for classroom, blended, or distance learning.
 This article lists down the best teaching opportunities for music teachers in April.

 This is a wonderful opportunity to introduce your students to Jazz musicians and their music!

 MTR has resources to suit middle - jr. high school students and elementary students.

 Use these Jazz-themed MTR resources to take students on a historical journey to learn about, listen to, and develop an appreciation of jazz.

 CLICK on the image below to preview Jazz resources.